OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 On the other hand, the original file is used directly, and if for some reason the VM fails and the image data is corrupted or lost, there is no way to cancel the persistence.

-Finally images created using the 'onevm disk-snapshot' command will be moved to the datastore only after the VM is successfully shut down.
-This means that the VM has to be shutdown using the 'onevm shutdown' command, and not 'onevm delete'.
+Finally images created using the ``onevm disk-saveas`` command will be moved to the datastore only after the VM is successfully shut down.
+This means that the VM has to be shutdown using the ``onevm terminate`` command, and not ``onevm recover --delete``.
 Suspending or stopping a running VM won't copy the disk file to the datastore either.

 Host Configuration
 ------------------